cgoettel/bible/README.md

 > from afar.; but this is written from his perspective (Gen&nbsp;22:4)

-References to a person after a quote should be given with an m-dash and the date in ISO standard, as follows:
+References to a person after a quote should be given with an m-dash, non-breaking space, and the date in long format (DD MMMM YYYY), as follows:

-> "Malachi&nbsp;2 is difficult because it doesn't make much sense." ---Professor Ricks, 2015-02-11 (Mal&nbsp;2)
+> "Malachi&nbsp;2 is difficult because it doesn't make much sense." ---~Steven D.\ Ricks, 11 February 2015

 ### Critical apparatus
 Always quote the critical apparatus in whole.
 The explanation should always begin in lowercase (unless a proper noun).
 It is not necessary to match the punctuation of the critical apparatus when providing a translation, simply write idiomatically.